Quickstart: Connect your GitHub Environment to Microsoft Defender for Cloud

 Select Add environment.

-Select Next: Select plans.
+Select Next: Configure access.

 Select Authorize to grant your Azure subscription access to your GitHub repositories.
-Sign in, if necessary, with an account that has permissions to the repositories you want to protect.
+Sign in, if necessary, with an account that has permissions to the repositories that you want to protect.

-Select Next: Review and create.
+Select Next: Review and generate.

-Learn more about Defender for DevOps.
+- Learn about DevOps security in Defender for Cloud.